Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

 ![Order connection attributes](../../Assets/Screenshots/Channels/OrdersReturns/Orders/OrderConnectionAttributes.png "[Order connection attributes]")

+[comment]: <> (Hinzufügen/erklären?
+The attributes tab reproduces the fields available in the marketplace.)

 In the left margin column, all available attribute groups are displayed.
 Click an attribute group to display the attributes that are assigned to this group on the right side of the *Attributes* tab.
 If the order contains attributes that are unassigned, the *Unassigned group* attribute group is automatically displayed in the left margin column.

 The right side of the *Attributes* tab displays all attributes that are assigned to the selected group in the left margin column.
 Depending on the attribute group selected, the fields displayed vary.
-The dispatch note attributes are imported via the connection driver.
+The order attributes are imported via the connection driver.
 All fields are locked and, therefore, read-only.

 The attributes assigned to each group can be managed and customized in the *DataHub* module.
-For detailed information, see [Attribute groups](../../../DataHub/UserInterface/02c_AttributeGroups.md).
+For detailed information, see [Attribute groups](../../DataHub/UserInterface/02c_AttributeGroups.md).

 - ![Folders](../../Assets/Icons/Folders01.png "[Folders]") (Folders)